gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 ---

-The construction of the list of lexical search environments **starts at the innermost block** containing the current statement, and then continue to the next outer block:
+The construction of the list of lexical search environments **starts at the innermost block** containing the current statement, and then continues to the next outer block:

 * As opposed to HANA-CDS, we skip blocks containing just element definitions (or generally definitions of members like actions).